carlosrodlop/cbci.jenkins-lib/docs/CBCI-AdminHero.md

     * Signed Helm Charts
     * CyberArk plugin
     * Trigger restrictions (restrict which upstream jobs are allowed to trigger builds of other jobs)
-  * Make the most of the Cloud
-    * Configure autoscaling for EKS and GKE for elastic demands
-    * Configure Hibernation to save computing cost
-    * Hybrid Cloud workload (among different public clouds and on-premises)
-      * Controllers
-      * Agents

 * Folder plus:
   * Define environment variables that are passed to the builds of all jobs within a folder
   * Display selected jobs from subfolders in a higher-level view